 APPROXIMATE SALT SPRAY RESULTS

-When you’re looking for metal finishing services, DeKalb Metal Finishing has you covered.
+When you’re looking for zinc nickel plating services near you, DeKalb Metal Finishing in Indiana has you covered.
 Contact us today at 260-925-1820 to discuss your zinc nickel plating requirements.
 We’ll be more than happy to answer any questions you may have.